 If you’re under 18, there may be times when your parents or guardians aren’t allowed to see some of your medical records.

 - Your parent or guardian can’t see your medical records, unless you say it’s okay, if you have been or are currently:

 - have been legally emancipated by a court.
-(To be legally emancipated means that the court has said you can make decisions for yourself even if you are still a minor.)
+(To be legally emancipated means that the court has said you can make decisions for yourself even if you are not yet 18.)

 - sexually transmitted diseases

 - treatment for rape or other types of sexual abuse.

 You have the right to read or get copies of your own records.
 See our web page about How to Get Your Medical Records for details.